What are Markup Tools?

 8. Figma

-Figma offers a free (Starter) plan good for those working on personal projects and who need basic design, presentation, and brainstorming tools.
-Paid plans begin at $12-16 per editor per month.
+Figma offers a free (Starter) plan good for those working on personal projects and who need basic design, presentation, and brainstorming.
+Paid plans begin at $12-16 per person per month.

 9. Ziflow

-Ziflow offers a forever free plan for up to 2 users and 1 project.
-Paid plans start at $199/month for up to 15 users, and a free 14-day trial is available for all users.
+Ziflow offers a forever free plan for up to 2 people and 1 project.
+Paid plans start at $199/month for up to 15 people.

 10. Markup Hero

-Markup Hero offers a free plan but it is limited to 1 user and 25 saved markups.
-Plan prices start at $5 per month per user.
+Markup Hero offers a free plan but it is limited to 1 user and 25 markups.
+Plan prices start at $5 per month per user but take note of what is included as there are limitations.

 11. AnnotateWeb